nexmo-se/vonage-deepgram-voice-agent/README.md

 Make sure ngrok is running as per previous section.

 ### Hosted deployment on Vonage Cloud Runtime

 You may deploy on Vonage's serverless infrastructure [Vonage Cloud Runtime](https://developer.vonage.com/en/vonage-cloud-runtime/overview).

 WIP - Instructions will be added here in a few days.
+Sorry for the delay.

 ## How to test this application